WELCOME MRS. BALOGUNSchool Counseling At Rockhill Elementary School

 Group counseling is available for students experiencing similar concerns.
 Groups are organized according to need, including teacher and parent requests.
 Children must have parent permission to participate in a counseling group.
 Groups are held during the school day and run about 6 weeks in length for 20-30 minutes.
 Every effort is made to coordinate group meetings outside major instructional time.
 Group topics include organizational strategies, friendship skill building, new students, problem solving skill building, confidence building, emotional regulation and self-management.

 Individual counseling is available to students upon request of the parent, teacher, or self-referral by the student.
 Students who may require several meetings must have parent permission.
 Serious concerns are referred to appropriate outside resources.
 Typical student issues include friendship and classmate difficulties, classroom behavior, and family changes.

-Mrs. Glaeser and Mrs. Sears are available for consultation with teachers, parents, administrators and outside professionals (with proper permission for release of information).
+Mrs. Glaeser is available for consultation with teachers, parents, administrators and outside professionals (with proper permission for release of information).
 The goal of consultation is to unite home, school, and child with a common purpose of working together to help the student meet success.